-FCC Petersburg Doctoral Psychology Internship positions are available to students enrolled in APAaccredited Clinical Psychology and Counseling Psychology doctoral programs.
+FCC Petersburg Doctoral Psychology Internship positions are available to students enrolled in APA-accredited Clinical Psychology and Counseling Psychology doctoral programs.
 Eligible Psychology Intern candidates will have successfully completed all graduate level coursework and practicum requirements, and should have demonstrated progress in the completion of their dissertation.
 Successful proposal of the applicant's dissertation prior to interviewing for a potential internship position is considered mandatory.
-FCC Petersburg Doctoral Psychology Internship staff are dedicated to attracting, supporting, and retaining diverse Psychology Interns and staff.
+Prior experience working in corrections is not required, however, demonstrated prior pursuit of clinical experience in correctional settings, and expressed interest in obtaining future employment in a correctional setting, are considered positively.